naglissul/npw/blog/2021-08-20-nothing-makes-sense.md

-ARCHIVE
+---
-EN
+tags: [general, en]
-2021-08-20
+---

 # Nothing makes sense any more

 And this is where I stopped.
 And pondered.
-About everything.
+About everything. <!-- truncate -->

 Not only what I want.
 I think I know it by now – I want to pursue the best I can, I want best I can get.
 Firstly it’s the education.